robak86/hardwired/packages/react/README.md

 encapsulate instantiation details within [definitions](https://github.com/robak86/hardwired#overview).

-Unfortunately, this approach is not without any flaws.
+Unfortunately, this approach is not without flaws.
 Fetching dependencies (`useDefinition`) from container creates additional level of indirection comparing to passing the dependencies via props.